 In March 2017, we offered to all holders of outstanding convertible notes payable, originally issued in the fourth quarter of 2013 (the "2013 Convertible Notes") and to all holders of the demand notes payable (collectively the "Notes"), who were accredited investors an opportunity to convert all outstanding principal and accrued interest through March 31, 2017 into shares of our common stock at a rate of \$0.75 per share.
-The offered conversion rate represents a \$0.375, or 33.3%, discount from the rate stated in the terms of the 2013 Convertible Notes, which at the time was \$1.125 per share.
-The eligible holders had until March 27, 2017 to accept the offer and holders of \$3,000,000 aggregate principle amount of the Notes accepted the offer.
+The offered conversion rate represented a \$0.375, or 33.3%, discount from the rate stated in the terms of the 2013 Convertible Notes, which at the time was \$1.125 per share.
+Holders of \$3,000,000 aggregate principle amount of the Notes accepted the offer.
 Accordingly, on March 31, 2017 we issued 4,183,333 shares of common stock in exchange for the surrender of the Notes representing \$3,000,000 of principal amount and \$137,500 of accrued but previously unpaid interest.
 See Note 6 titled "Indebtedness" to the Consolidated Financial Statements in Item 8 below for more information.